hashicorp/design-system/website/docs/components/time/partials/code/how-to-use.md

 ### Display

 Use the `@display` argument to specify a date format.
 You can select from “friendly-relative”, “friendly-only”, and “friendly-local” formats as well as just “relative” or “utc” display.
+See the [“Date and time” writing guidelines](/content/writing-guidelines#date-and-time) for more information on when to use each of these formats.

 ```handlebars
 <Hds::Text::Body>